drop2jyoti/Estimation-of-Obesity-Levels/README.md

 - **Class 5: Obesity Type II**
 - **Class 6: Obesity Type III**

-There are 14 features in the data set, which have been renmaed for readability.
+There are 16 features in the data set, which have been renmaed for readability.
 The features include the following :

       - Gender
       - Age
       - Height
       - Weight
       - Family_History   (whether there is family history of obesity)
       - High_Cal_Foods_Frequently  (does the individual consume high calorie foods frequently)
       - Freq_Veg  (number of servings of vegetables per day)
       - Num_Meals (number of main meals consumed per day)
       - Snacking  (frequency of snacking)
-      - Smoke
+      - Smoke  (whether the individual is a smoker)
       - Water_Intake  (amount of water consumed per day)
       - Calorie_Monitoring (whether calorie intake is being monitored)
-      - Phys_Activity         (time spent of physical activity per week)
+      - Phys_Activity  (time spent doing physical activity per week)
       - Tech_Use  (time spent using technology per week)
       - Freq_Alcohol  (frequency of alcohol consumption)
-      - Transportation       (type of transportaion used: car, public, walking)
+      - Transportation  (type of transportaion most used: public, car, walking, motorbike, bike)
       - Obesity_Level

-Below is the methodology we followed.

-### Dataset Information
-This dataset is **synthetic**, and all classes are balanced, so class imbalance is not an issue. **77% of the data** was generated synthetically using the **Weka tool** and the **SMOTE filter**, while **23% of the data** was collected directly from users through a web platform.
+#
 Outline

 The following can be found in the Notebooks folder.